Coconut Tree Dive Crew

 After traveling the world for many years searching for the right place to call home, Gay finally found her little piece of paradise on Roatan.
 In 1996 she learned to dive on Roatan’s reef and in 2001 became one of the owners of Coconut Tree Divers.

-Gay, who generally handles customer service at Coconut Tree’s reception desk, diveshop operations and pretty much anything that isn’t mechanical, is always good for a delicious cup of tea and a solid laugh.
+Gay is handles all customer service in the main office.
+She handles all admin and pretty much anything that isn’t mechanical.
+Gay is always good for a delicious cup of tea and a solid laugh.
 As one of the founding directors of the Roatan Marine Park, Gay juggles her time between addressing environmental issues, handling her kids social life, dealing with the shop boys and girls and keeping fresh on the latest Roatan gossip.

 IDC STAFF INSTRUCTOR